Stefan Atkinson, P.C.

 Education

-- University of Michigan Law SchoolJ.D.magna cum laude2009
+- University of Michigan Law SchoolJ.D.magna cum laude

 Henry M. Bates Memorial Scholarship (highest honor at graduation)